angelrodes/CASC/README.md

 ## How it works

-Just run CASC.m in MATLAB or Octave and select your input file.
+Run CASC.m in MATLAB or Octave and select your input file.

 Input data should be organized in columns of a `.csv` file with one header line:
 ```